chisophugis/lbd/source/funccall.rst

 The above added code of Cpu0MCInstLower.cpp take care the .cpload and .cprestore machine instructions.
-It translate pseudo asm .cpload into four machine instructions, and .cprestore into one machine instruction as follows.
+It translate pseudo asm .cpload into four machine instructions, and .cprestore into one machine instruction as below.
 As mentioned in `section Global variable`_.
-When the share library main() function be loaded, the loader will assign the
+When the share library main() function be loaded, the loader will set the
 $t9 value to $gp when meet “.cpload $t9”.
-After that, the $gp value is $9 which point to main(), and the global variable address is the relative address to main().
+After that, the $gp value is $t9 which point to main(), and the global variable address is the relative address to main().
 The _gp_disp is zero as the following reason from Mips ABI.